switchupcb/dasgo/README.md

 # Dasgo
 Dasgo provides 1:1 type definitions for the [Discord API](https://discord.com/developers/docs/reference) in **Go** and is a submodule of the [Discord API Spec](https://github.com/switchupcb/discord-api-spec).
-As a result, it aims to provide a direct representation of Discord API Objects (by version).
+As a result, it aims to provide a direct representation of Discord API Objects.

 ## Using Dasgo